dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 # &#x265E; [Reform Requires Building a Movement](#reform-requires-building-a-movement)

-Higher cost to reforms means that the people who want it most end up winning.
+Higher cost in time & effort for reforms means that the people who want it most end up winning.
 To change something in this country, you have to get popular support, especially if a policy is contrary to special interests.

 That means you have to build a movement.
 How do you build a movement?
 You relate to people.
 You figure out how to connect to them.
 You get